vecna/sniffjoke/README.md

 SniffJoke is an application for Linux that handle transparently your TCP connection, delaying, modifyng and inject fake packets inside your transmission, make them almost impossible to be correctly readed by a passive wiretapping technology (IDS or sniffer)

-# Installation
-    sudo -s && cd Linux-build && make install

-and you could check the exaclty installed file by
-    cat install_manifest.txt

 # or, if you're makin some code modify
     mkdir your_build
     cd your_build
     cmake ..
     make
+    sudo -s
     make install

-when you want to clean your system, but keep the status directory (usually /usr/local/var/sniffjoke), and because contains some logs, you will prefere remove it.
+and you could check the exaclty installed file by
+    cat install_manifest.txt

 # Simple immediate verbose execution
     root@linux# sniffjoke --debug 6 --start --foreground